Hellenism and the Jews

 Many Hellenistic Jews adopted Greek customs, formed trade associations, passed decrees and prepared documents in Greek form, and gave titles and honors to women.
 Some tolerated mixed marriage, dropped circumcision, and even in some places adopted Greek cults (Tarn & Griffith 223-227; Skarsaune 34).
 The secular Hellenistic Jews thought that to become part of the new world civilization required abrogating those parts of the Torah, as well as Pharisaic traditions, which set the Jews apart from the nations.
 Some extreme Diaspora Jews wanted to transform Jerusalem into a Hellenistic city, believing that Hellenism brought prosperity and better living conditions, i.e., "civilization" (Skarsaune 33f).
 Orthodox Jews considered the secular Jews to be wicked because of their antinomian attitude (cf. 1Macc 1:11; 7:5).

 The differences between Ioudaioi or Judean Jews and the Hellenistic Jews of the Diaspora went deeper than language, and extended to the whole direction of thought.
 The ideas of Greek philosophers were abominations and syncretism in any form was tantamount to treason with the enemy.
 Hellenism was viewed as a serious threat to the traditions of the Judeans.
-The Pharisees disparaged the learning of Greek wisdom, including the Greek language (Menachot 64b; 99b).
+The Pharisees disparaged the learning of Greek philosophy (Menachot 64b; 99b).
 Moreover, all the Hellenistic heretics and traitors were destined for Hell (Tosefta Sanhedrin 13:4).
 Yet, many Hellenistic Jews, placed as they were in the midst of hostile elements, wanted to be treated with equality with their orthodox brethren in Babylon and Israel.

 Ascetic Hellenists